Majorian: Emperor of the West

 — Sidonius Apollinaris, Carmina, V.9–12.
 Anderson tr.

 Majorian was formally declared emperor on 28 December.
-Majorian assumed the consulate for the year 458; it was customary that a new Emperor took this magistracy on the first year started as Emperor.
-He apparently never obtained recognition from the eastern court, as almost all contemporary eastern sources refer to Leo I as sole consul.
+In 458 he claimed the consulship, a customary office for emperors in their first full year of power.
+His claim was apparently never acknowledged by the Eastern Empire, where almost all contemporary sources refer to Leo I as sole consul.

 Foreign affairs

 Defence of Italy

 In summer 457, a group of Vandals, led by the brother-in-law of Genseric, landed in Campania, at the mouth of the Liri river, and started devastating and sacking the region.
 Majorian personally led the Roman army to a victory over the invaders near Sinuessa and followed the defeated Vandals, loaded with their booty, as far as their own ships, killing many of them including their commander.

 After this event, Majorian understood that he had to take the initiative if he wanted to defend the heart of his Empire, the only territory he actually controlled.
 So he decided to strengthen its defences.
 First, he issued a law, the Novella Maioriani 8 known as De reddito iure armorum ("On the Return of the Right to Bear Arms"), concerning the personal right to bear arms; in 440, Valentinian III had already promulgated a law with the same name, Novella Valentiniani 9, after another attack of the Vandals.
 It is probably to this time that another law is to be dated, the Novella Maioriani 12 known as De aurigis et seditiosis ("Concerning Charioteers and Seditious Persons"), to quell the disorders that sprang up during the chariot races.
 Both these laws are now lost.

 He then strengthened the army, recruiting a large number of barbarian mercenaries, including Gepids, Ostrogoths, Rugii, Burgundians, Huns, Bastarnae, Suebi, Scythians and Alans.
 Finally, he rebuilt two fleets, probably those of Miseno and Ravenna, since the Vandals had a strong navy: